Men installing solar panels on roof

 Cons

-Not necessarily.
 A bigger solar system doesn’t automatically translate to lower energy costs, but it may help future-proof your household’s consumption needs.
-For example, if you decide to install a solar storage system or you purchase an electric vehicle and your usage habits change over time, then going big could be an ideal option.
+For example, if you decide to install a solar storage system or purchase an electric vehicle and your usage habits change over time, then going big could be an ideal option.

-That’s why it’s always best to talk to a licenced installer to discuss your circumstances.
+That’s why it’s always best to talk to a licensed installer to discuss your circumstances.
 Most solar installers provide free quotes so there’s no harm in picking up the phone or shooting off an enquiry.

 • Canadian Solar